 "Sir Robert Wilson's book abounds in new and striking illustrations of events and incidents.
 He does justice to both parties in this war of giants.
-The world had never seen such a campaign of six months as this, honestly and fearlessly described by an imparation of the base of the same of the tial and perfectly competent witness.
+The world had never seen such a campaign of six months as this, honestly and fearlessly described by an impartial and perfectly competent witness.
 It is not to be read without many conflicting emotions of admiration, horror and disgust.
-There is abundance, too, of excellent instruction in the book."-Athenæum.
+There is abundance, too, of excellent instruction in the book."-Athenœum.

-JOHN MURBAY, Albemarle Street.
+JOHN MUBBAY, Albemarle Street.